MavridisChristos/MavridisChristos.github.io/_pages/projects.md

 <h2 class="category">Communication-Aware Control</h2>

-Funded by the Swedish Foundation for Strategic Research and Ericsson AB.
+Funded by the Swedish Foundation for Strategic Research (SSF) and Ericsson AB.

 <br>